I had several nice comments about Issue I so here is another:

 Some more of my all-time favourites were the Gerry Anderson serials; Thunderbirds, Captain Scarlet and UFO.
 I am too young to remember Fireball XL5, Supercar and Battery Boy etc, but I loved Thunderbirds.

 The first episode, Trapped in the Sky, I watched, as I watched many, with my father.
 We would have been out, possibly fishing or to Church and come home to chicken pie or roast chicken at Sunday lunchtime.
 I would beg my mother to let me eat it in the lounge, with my knees stuffed under an ancient, miniature tilting stool like a piano stool and, if I succeeded in persuading her, my dad would watch too.
-The amount of testosterone pumping through my system after watching these superhero brothers dicing with death in futuristic, jet or diesel powered behemoths probably gave me indigestion!
+The amount of testosterone pumping through my system after watching these superhero brothers dicing with death in futuristic, jet or diesel-powered behemoths probably gave me indigestion!

 Then there was Captain Scarlet.
 This was one man against the evil Mysterons.
 And he was reincarnated!
 In fact, he died in every episode and his steady stare above a square jaw, only slightly more mobile than Mount Rushmore, gave no emotional hint of his suffering!
 I was hooked!
 Unfortunately, it was rarely shown.
 A rumour would go around that there was one on TV (God knows where kids heard about it) or I would see it in the listings and then tune in, goggle-eyed!
 I would later learn that not only was the theme of death and reincarnation, Captain Scarlet representing a modern ‘Jesus’, considered too scary for kids but apparently Anderson had had his funding cut and all the characters represented his revenge portrayal of senior ITV management personnel.
 Captain White was Lew Grade, for instance.
-Soon the programme was moved to a late night slot.
+Soon the programme was moved to a late-night slot.
 It was followed by UFO, which I also loved, but again, it seemed to be rarely shown on TV, unless I was out playing at the time.
 I didn’t get to see the full series until about 2010.